 Tennessee basketball transfer tracker: Who is joining, leaving Vols

-Tennessee basketball’s season ended in the Elite Eight for a third straight year when the 95-62 loss to No. 1 Michigan on Sunday in the Midwest Regional final at the United Center in Chicago.
-A little over 48 hours later, the Vols added their first NCAA Transfer Portal commitment.
+Tennessee basketball’s season ended in the Elite Eight for a third straight year when the 95-62 loss to No. 1 Michigan in the Midwest Regional final at the United Center in Chicago.
+Two days later, the Vols added their first NCAA Transfer Portal commitment.

 Belmont graduate transfer guard Tyler Lundblade committed to the Vols on Wednesday and signed on Thursday, officially starting the roster overhaul for the 2026-27 season.